-Gift cards are supposed to make gift-giving simpler, reducing the need to worry about the recipient’s tastes and what specific items he or she might already have.
-But not all gift cards are created equal, which might help explain why nearly $1 billion in value went unused in 2015, despite gift cards being the most popular type of present for the 12th consecutive year.
+Gift cards are supposed to make gift-giving simpler, reducing the need to worry about the recipient’s tastes or which specific items he or she might already have.
+But not all gift cards are created equal, which might help explain why billions of dollars in gift-card value has gone unused in recent years, despite gift cards being the most popular type of present for the 16th consecutive year in 2022.

 Gift Card Popularity Rank

 Average Resale Value ($100 gift card)

 |Walmart Gift Card||56||3||$0.00||4.13%||$77.27||1.98|

 |Sephora Gift Card||55||12||$0.00||7.68%||$75.13||2.49|

 |Visa Gift Card||50||2||$5.90||N/A||$92.00||N/A|

 |Michaels Gift Card||50||37||$0.00||7.79%||$75.67||3.30|